mbarriolifull/CPCSystem/README.md

 own way to calculate those refunds. <br/>

 To make a clarification about this sprint.
-As said in the challenge description a Top/Premium Campaign should refund all clicks since a specific date if the cost of the fake clicks is not higher than the 5% of the total budge, I assumed that the total budget was the one in which the campaign started.
+As said in the challenge description a Top/Premium Campaign should refund all clicks since a specific date if the cost of the clicks is not higher than the 5% of the total budget, I assumed that the total budget was the one in which the campaign started.